Aviation Quality & Safety Auditing Considers - Direct Cause - Root Cause and Contributing Factors

 Caution Concerning Contributing Factors

-As a general comment it is not uncommon for people to identify conditions that have had influence on the failure event as contributors when in actuality they should be understood as causes.
+As a general comment, it is not uncommon for people to identify conditions that have had an influence on the failure event as contributors when in actuality they should be understood as causes.